aardito2/babel-preset-react-vue-directives/README.md

 </button>
 ```

-You must pass the name of a function, which will be called with the triggered `event`.
+You must pass either the name of a function or a curly brace expression containing the function itself, which will be called with the triggered `event`.

 ```js
 import React, { Component } from 'react';